 Social media is all about (buzzword alert) “engaging in conversations.”
 Just like in real life, if people are talking about you, don’t you want to be there?

-Whether to answer positive questions or defend yourself against a barrage of false claims, being aware of your social media presence allows you to gain greater control of the conversation.
+Whether to answer positive questions or defend yourself against a barrage of false claims, being aware of your social media presence allows you to gain greater control of the conversation and your ROI.

 But are they actually buying anything?!

 That is the question, isn’t it?

 How can we tell that those multitudes of potential customers we’re connecting with through social media are turning into real customers?
 There are a few ways.

 If you are an e-commerce company, it’s a piece of cake.
 Simply look at the traffic sources of those visits that resulted in a purchase and you can know down to the penny how many real customers are coming from your social media sites.
 (Note that you do need to make sure your Google Analytics account is set up correctly to get this data).

 Alternatively, if you’re a brick and mortar location and need to monitor in-store traffic, you’ll have to rely on social media exclusive coupons or Facebook Offers as well as the diligence of your staff to know definitively whether or not your social presence is directly leading to sales.